cezarykluczynski/stapi/README.md

 Started as a research project, it turned into a fully working website in 2017.
 More about the development history can be found [here](https://stapi.co/about).

+STAPI is written in Java.
+Tests are written in Groovy, and since there are more tests than production code, it shows in GitHub as a Groovy project.

 ## Connecting

 STAPI can be accessed freely and without the need of API keys.